For many avid (and not-so-avid) gymgoers, the idea of being able to get a killer workout in the garage is like a dream.

 To keep costs down, you can purchase whatever you need for your current weather conditions first.

 What equipment is essential depends on what type of training you want to do.
-Most will want to do resistance training, and for that, you can start with the following:
+Most will want to do strength and resistance training, and for that, you can start with the following:

 - One weight bench